RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

         name: ${{ parameters.name }}
 ```

-The templated files themselves can contain refererces to the values in the following way `${{ values.name }}`.
+The templated files themselves can contain references to the values in the following way `${{ values.name }}`.
 It uses the nunjucks templating language.
 More details can be found [here](https://mozilla.github.io/nunjucks/).

 Optionally, if you would prefer the data to be downloaded to a subdirectory in the workspace you may specify the 'targetPath' input option.